codigoisaac/binary-shift/README.md

 - **Redux** - State management with Redux Toolkit
 - **TailwindCSS** - Utility-first CSS framework

+## How It Works

+Binary Shift uses a straightforward encoding/decoding process:

+1. **Text to Binary**:

+   - Each character is converted to its ASCII/Unicode code point
+   - The code point is then converted to binary
+   - Each binary value is padded to ensure 8 bits (1 byte)
+   - The bytes are separated with spaces for better readability

+2. **Binary to Text**:
+   - The binary input is split by spaces into 8-bit chunks
+   - Each chunk is parsed from binary to decimal
+   - The decimal value is converted back to its corresponding character

+The application maintains the current state of both text and binary representations in a Redux store, ensuring that both fields stay in sync as the user makes changes.

 ## Installation

 1. Clone the repository